 The optical resolution of a lens determines how close two line-objects or point-objects be placed before the objects cannot be distinguished from each other when viewing through the lens.
 The minimum resolvable separation, , is the inverse of .
 The larger the value of (usually measured in line-pairs-per-mm), the better is the resolving ability of the lens.
 So if the f-number, , of a cellphone lens matches the of a DSLR lens, then the equation (1) seems to suggest that they have the same optical resolution!
 However, as it is shown in the following paragraphs, the ability to resolve fine details of a F/2.0 DSLR lens is in fact much better than a F/2.0 cellphone camera lens.
 Concretely, if the focal length and the aperture diameter of the cellphone lens is 1/k (k>1) times the respective parameters of the DSLR lens, then the of the two systems are equal but the resolving ability of the cellphone lens is times that of the DSLR lens.
 For example, a 50 mm, F/2.0 lens (D = 25 mm), which is a first order approximation of a 50 mm DSLR lens, can resolve details as fine as 54 microns focused at a distance of 2 meters.
 Whereas a 5 mm, F/2.0 lens (D = 2.5 mm), a close approximation of a typical cellphone camera lens, can resolve details only up to about 540 microns focused at the same distance.
 This is essentially a manifestation of the difference in magnifications (or angular resolution) of the lenses.

-ZEMAX, a leading software tool for design and analysis of optical systems, provides an in-built DDE server that enables access to ZEMAX’s features externally using any Windows application.
+ZEMAX (also known as OpticStudio), a leading tool for design and analysis of optical systems, provides an in-built DDE server that enables access to ZEMAX’s features externally using any Windows application.
 The ability to access and control ZEMAX externally allows it to be used in many interesting and powerful ways, some of which has been documented in the “ZEMAX Extensions” chapter of the ZEMAX manual.
 An excellent toolbox called MZDDE, developed by Derek Griffith at CSIR, already exists for users of MATLAB.
 When I tried to look for an equivalent toolbox in Python, I couldn’t find one, so I decided to write one myself.

 PyZDDE is a toolbox, which is written in Python, is used for communicating with ZEMAX using the DDE messaging protocol.
 It is similar to MZDDE and very much inspired by it.
 Currently PyZDDE is not as extensive as MZDDE as it is a work in progress.
 However, it has some distinguishing features — it can be used with regular Python scripts and also in an interactive environment such as an IPython shell, QtConsole or IPython notebook.
 The ability to interact with ZEMAX from an IPython notebook using PyZDDE can be a powerful tool for both teaching and documentation.
 Please visit the github repository for downloading and using the code.
 The github repository also contains an accompanying wiki page which describes briefly on how to use the PyZDDE toolbox.